myrealtrip/box/readme.md

 > Please remember intent() and render()!

 Box is designed so that constant state values ​​flow in one direction.
 Every event is updated via the `intent()` function of `BoxVm`.
 And the new state created through the `intent()` function is passed to the `render()` function of View and drawn.
-It is relatively easy to debug even when drawing complex screens because points to be checked in error situations that may occur during app development are determined.
+Since the lines to be checked is determined, debugging is relatively easy even when you need to develop complicated screens.

 ## Testability

 Box operates based on the Blueprint defined in `BoxVm`.
-If the Blueprint works as intended, It can assume that the app is working properly.
+If the Blueprint works as intended, It can assume the logics works properly

 If Blueprint would be implemented according to to the guide within a predefined DSL, it can be adopted [Basic Test Class](https://github.com/myrealtrip/box/blob/master/sample/src/test/java/com/mrt/box/sample/VmTest.kt), Box provides.

 This basic test class helps mocking and verifying new State and SideEffects created when a specific event is `intent()` in `BoxVm`.

-The test code written by extending this class.
+The test codes was written by extending this class.

 Refer the code below :

 ```kotlin
 class ExampleVmTest : VmTest<ExampleState, ExampleEvent, ExampleSideEffect>() {